GRvanderPloeg/CMTFtoolbox/README.md

 and the various conjugate gradient approaches from `mize`.
 Other features of the package include:

-- `investigateFMS`: Factor Match Score (FMS) based investigation into selecting the appropriate number of components for CMTF and ACMTF.
+- `ncrossreg`: Jack-knife approach for determining the correct number of components for ACMTF-R.
+- `npred`: Prediction of Y for a new sample using an existing ACMTF-R model.
-- `reinflateFac`: reinflates all data blocks based on a CMTF or ACMTF model for inspection and residual calculation.
+- `reinflateFac`: reinflates all data blocks based on a CMTF, ACMTF, or ACMTF-R model for inspection and residual calculation.
-- `reinflateTensor`: reinflates a tensor from three matrices A, B and C.
 - `Jakobsen2025`: A three-block example dataset containing a subject-linked longitudinal microbiome infant gut microbiome, mother milk microbiome and mother milk metabolomics dataset.
 More information can be found in [Poulsen et al., 2022](https://bmjopen.bmj.com/content/12/11/e059552).
+- The option of running the optimization algorithm as a line search (default) or in L-BFGS.
+See the documentation for more details.

 ## Installation